RemoGrillo/cidoc-crm_periodic_table/README.md

 * Higher level grouping of classes (in a real periodic table fashion)
 * Permalinks for Classes and Properties
-* A reasoner-powered to test consistency of triples
+* A reasoner-powered sandbox, useful to test consistency of triples